hyklux/portfolio-online-shooter-unrealengine/README.md

 Weapon class is the base class for all weapon classes.
 HitScanWeapon class and ProjectileWeapon class inherit Weapon class and override **Fire(const FVector& HitTarget)** function according to the characteristics of each weapon class.

-This diagram shows the inheritance relationships of all weapon classes:
+The diagram shows the inheritance relationships of all weapon classes:
 ![online_shooter_weapon](https://github.com/hyklux/portfolio-online-shooter-unrealengine/assets/96270683/6cf2dfd2-81b8-412b-933d-0c877b514051)